SD-WAN Security: Concerns, Key Features & Best Practices

 Individual network protocols like BGP, OSPF, and SNMP have their own embedded security mechanisms, and managing security across these disjointed protocols is challenging.
 SD-WAN platforms unify and simplify security policy automation across all control plane protocols.

-Conflicts Between Availability and Security
+Conflicts Between Availability & Security

 Legacy network designs focus on availability over security, allowing undesirable traffic to travel across backup paths unchecked.
 SD-WAN solutions can deliver both high availability and integrated security across all paths simultaneously.